herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * content: This directory is intended to maintain any content published about the specific component.
 Within this directory is the Development documentation and implementation guides.
 The core images and general base content that we use across all iDAAS components are leveraged within the <a href="https://github.com/RedHat-Healthcare/iDAAS" target="_blank">iDAAS core repository</a> within the content directory.
 * platform-scripts: designed to assist implementation with scripts that can be downloaded and leveraged.
 It should be understood that these scripts will need to be tweaked, mostly to address base implemented directories of solutions.
 These scripts currently cover A-MQ and Kafka.
 The intent for them is to be able to start the products and enable implementors to quickly get the products running.
+* testing data: <a href="https://github.com/RedHat-Healthcare/iDAAS/tree/master/testdata" target="_blank">iDAAS base testing data</a>.
+After building, running and/or deploying implementors might want to test.
+We have included industry samples for everyone to leverage.
+Within the solution there are several directories to leverage, this will be the consistent area where we continue to update testing capabilities. <br>
+    - You can leverage the files within samples-hl7 messages to send data via ANY MLLP client. <br>
+    - You can leverage the files within samples-fhir messages to post these files using postman or other common tooling for testing endpoints.<br>

 # Practical Scenarios This Component Addrresses
 As mentioned in the <a href="https://github.com/RedHat-Healthcare/iDAAS" target="_blank">iDAAS Repository</a> in much greater detail the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).